ngMachina/ngCourse2/migrate/ng-upgrade/projection.md

-# Projecting Angular 1 Content into Angular 2 Components
+# Projecting AngularJS Content into Angular Components

-In Angular 2 the concept of "transclusion" has been replaced by the concept of projection. ng-upgrade provides mechanisms for projecting/transcluding Angular 1.x content into Angular 2 components:
+In Angular the concept of "transclusion" has been replaced by the concept of projection. ng-upgrade provides mechanisms for projecting/transcluding AngularJS content into Angular components:

-This is what a simple Angular 2 component that supports projection looks like:
+This is what a simple Angular component that supports projection looks like:

 ```javascript
 import {Component, Input} from '@angular/core';